 More information on financing will be available soon.

 Registration occurs prior to the start of each semester, and students have a limited amount of time to adjust their schedule.
 Tuition charges are incurred upon registration, and the student is responsible to pay the balance due unless the charge is dropped within the refund period.
-In the Spring 2014 semester, will be $2,217 per credit.
-Registration fees are $334 for the first credit taken in spring 2014 and $30 for each additional credit.
-A technology use fee of $99 is also assessed each semester.
+In the Fall 2014 semester, tuition will be $2,306 per credit.
+Registration fees have yet to be set for the upcoming year, but will likely be approximately $322-$341 for the first credit taken and $30 for each additional credit.
+A technology use fee of approximately $101 is also assessed each semester.
 Admitted students will be provided detailed information about registration and our refund schedules.

 Please note that our online programs are not available in all states.
 Some states have recently instituted complex registration requirements for out-of-state institutions.
 At this time we are unable to accept new distance-learning students who will undertake their studies from within the following seven states: Alabama, Alaska, Arkansas, Minnesota, Montana*, Oregon, and Wisconsin.